Communication-Efficient Federated Optimization over Semi-Decentralized Networks: Introduction

-As the communication complexity depends on the trade-off between the communication rounds and the per-round cost, emerging works focus on heterogeneous communication over \textit{semi-decentralized networks}, to gain the best from both agent-to-agent and agent-to-server communication \cite{chen2021accelerating,wang2022accelerating,guo2022hybrid}.
-Such semi-decentralized networks---consisting of a centralized server and a network of agents---widely exist in many applications, such as autonomous vehicles \cite{carvajal2021autovehicle} and energy systems \cite{navidi2021semi}.
-It has been observed that heterogeneous communication largely alleviates the heavy network dependence of distributed learning and tackles the communication bottleneck of the server~\cite{chen2021accelerating}.
-However, to the best of our knowledge, all of them rely on the assumption of bounded data dissimilarity across agents and a complete characterization of the convergence behavior with respect to the network heterogeneity is still lacking.
+Given that the communication complexity depends on the trade-off between the communication rounds and the per-round cost, emerging works focus on heterogeneous communication over \textit{semi-decentralized networks}, to gain the best from both agent-to-agent and agent-to-server communication \cite{chen2021accelerating,wang2022accelerating,guo2022hybrid}.

-Recently, emerging works focus on heterogeneous communication over \textit{semi-decentralized networks}, to gain the best from both agent-to-agent and agent-to-server communication \cite{lin2021semi-decentralized,chen2021accelerating,wang2022accelerating,guo2022hybrid}.
 Such semi-decentralized networks---consisting of a centralized server and a network of agents---widely exist in many applications, such as autonomous vehicles \cite{carvajal2021autovehicle}, energy systems \cite{navidi2021semi} and ML systems \cite{miao2023paralleltraining}.
-It has been observed that heterogeneous communication largely alleviates the heavy network dependence of distributed learning and tackles the communication bottleneck of the server~\cite{chen2021accelerating}.
+It has been observed that heterogeneous communication largely alleviates the heavy network dependence of distributed learning and tackles the communication bottleneck of the server \cite{chen2021accelerating}.
 However, to the best of our knowledge, all of them rely on the assumption of bounded data dissimilarity across agents and a complete characterization of the convergence behavior with respect to the network heterogeneity is still lacking.
-The more detailed review is delegated to Section \ref{sec:related_work}.
+More detailed discussions on communication-saving strategies and semi-decentralized approaches are provided in Section \ref{sec:related_work}.